xatrarana/xatrarana/README.md

 ## Hi, I’m @xatrarana !👋
-- 👀 I’m interested in CyberSecurity, UI/UX Desgin, Programming,Databse
+- 👀 I’m interested in CyberSecurity, SOFTWARE ENGNEERING , Programming
-- 🌱 I’m currently learning flutter and CEH exam
+- 🌱 I’m currently what i can learn
-- 💞️ I’m looking to collaborate on UI/UX Desgin and C++ Projects
+- 💞️ I’m looking to collaborate on fullstack or MERN stack
 - 💬 Ask me about Java, Database & C++
-- 📫 How to reach me Instagram: __xatra_20
+- 📫 How to reach me Instagram: xatra rana
 - ⚡ Fun fact: I don't know funfact:)